Page loading ... Please wait.

 Printer Friendly Page

 Butter Tart Squares are simply irresistible with their buttery shortbread crust that is topped with a rich and gooey caramel-like filling.
-They are similar to a Butter Tart, only in bar form, which makes them perfect for potlucks and other large gatherings.
+They are similar to a Butter Tart, only in bar form.

 Although the Butter Tart is unique to Canada they are quite similar to the American pecan pie or the British treacle tart.
-In fact, even though the Butter Tart Squares' filling typically uses either raisins or chopped walnuts, you can just as easily use chopped pecans to emulate the pecan pie.
-These squares are excellent warm, at room temperature or even cold.
+In fact, even though the filling for these Butter Tart Squares uses either raisins or chopped walnuts, you can just as easily use chopped pecans to emulate the pecan pie.
+These squares are excellent warm, at room temperature, or even cold.

 Related Recipes You May Like